prasanna08/Moon/_posts/2017-08-23-GSoC-17-with-Oppia.md

 * Initial directory setup for Oppia-ml repository.
 * Started working on remote communication facilities on Oppia-ml side.
 This implements necessary functions for proper communication between Oppia and Oppia-ml.
 * Also finished README for new repository.
 It should act as a guide to install the Oppia-ml locally.
-* Pull requests: (https://github.com/oppia/oppia-ml/pull/4)[https://github.com/oppia/oppia-ml/pull/4] (directory setup), (https://github.com/oppia/oppia-ml/pull/10)[https://github.com/oppia/oppia-ml/pull/10] (remote communication functions).
+* Pull requests: (Directory setup)[https://github.com/oppia/oppia-ml/pull/4], (Remote communication functions) [https://github.com/oppia/oppia-ml/pull/10].

 ##### Week #2:
 * Pull request for remote communication facilities reviewed and merged successfully.